paritytech/polkadot/roadmap/implementors-guide/guide.md

 The statement distribution subsystem sends statements to peer nodes, detects double-voting, and tabulates when a sufficient portion of the validator set has unanimously judged a candidate.
 When judgment is not unanimous, it escalates the issue to misbehavior arbitration.

+Statement Distribution is the only subsystem which has any direction notion of peer nodes or of our own cryptographic keys.
+It is responsible for deciding when a quorum exists, and for detecting a variety of peer node misbehaviors for reporting to Misbehavior Arbitration.
+It's the main point of contact (via the Overseer) with peer nodes.
+It also responds to secondment by peer nodes by forwarding those votes to validation to double-check the peers.

+Once a sufficient quorum has agreed that a candidate is valid, this subsystem notifies the Overseer, which in turn engages block production mechanisms to include the parablock.

 ### Misbehavior Arbitration Subsystem

 #### Description

 The Misbehavior Arbitration system collects reports of validator misbehavior, and slashes the stake of both misbehaving validator nodes and false accusers.

+Misbehavior Arbitration is the only subsystem which has the ability to slash nodes.
+It also handles coordinating all validators to validate a particular block where disagreement exists about its validity, and slashing the minority voters.

 #### TODOs

+- Why would any node cooperate with a full-group vote where the minority is slashed?
+It seems like they have incentive to just not vote.
+Perhaps they're slashed if they don't vote one way or the other by some elapsed time period?
+But that makes them vulnerable to DoS attacks.
 - threshold of reports for deciding that a validator has misbehaved
 - threshold of reports for deciding that an accusation was false
 - what to do if there are enough reports to pass the first threshold, but not enough for the second